ploxhosts/community-bot/README.md

 3. A mysql/mariadb server with access to a database.
 4. **(Optional)** [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

+## branches

+`main` - Most stable builds of the bot, updates endured tests.

+`discord.js` - The latest development builds of the bot, it could work or it could not work 🤷 50/50 chance.

+`discord.py` - The latest python version of the bot, since it's been discontinued.
+It's purpose is an archive.

 ## ⚙️Configuration

+Run `git clone --branch main https://github.com/PloxHost-LLC/community-bot` then cd `community-bot` to access your project directory.
+Replace main with another branch is preffered.

 Copy/rename `.env-template` to `.env` and fill out the values: